0xAX/linux-insides/interrupts/interrupts-1.md

 +--------------+-------------------------------------------------+
 ```

 Now we know a little about different types of the interrupts and exceptions, it means that it is time to move on to a more practical part.
 We start with the description of the `Interrupt Descriptor Table`.
 I already wrote above that `IDT` stores entry points of the interrupts and exceptions handlers.
-The `IDT` is similar by structure to the `Global Descriptior Table` which we saw in the second part of the [Kernel booting process](http://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-2.html).
+The `IDT` is similar by structure to the `Global Descriptor Table` which we saw in the second part of the [Kernel booting process](http://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-2.html).
 But of course it has some differences.
 Instead of `descriptors`, the `IDT` entries are called `gates`.
 It can contain one of the following gates:

 * interrupt gates;
 * task gates;
 * trap gates.

 in the `x86`.
 Only [long mode](http://en.wikipedia.org/wiki/Long_mode) interrupt gates and trap gates can be referenced in the `x86_64`.
 Like the `Global Descriptor Table`, the `Interrupt Descriptor table` is an array of the 8-bytes gates in the `x86` and an array of the 16-bytes gates in the `x86_64`.
 We can remember from the second part of the [Kernel booting process](http://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-2.html), that `Global Descriptor Table` must contain `NULL` descriptor in the first element of array.
 Unlike the `Global Descriptor Table`, the `Interrupt Descriptor Table` may contain a gate.
 But it is not necessary.
-For example you can remember as we have loaded Interrupt Descriptor table only with the `NULL` gates in the earliest [part](http://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-3.html) about trqansition into [protected mode](http://en.wikipedia.org/wiki/Protected_mode):
+For example you can remember as we have loaded Interrupt Descriptor table only with the `NULL` gates in the earliest [part](http://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-3.html) about transition into [protected mode](http://en.wikipedia.org/wiki/Protected_mode):

 ```C
 /*